 Several clinical trials were conducted with earlier formulations of the drug, including two Phase II studies, an Australian Phase III study and several supplementary studies.
 The formulation of RHB-104 is covered by several issued and pending patents.

 In September 2013 RedHill initiated a first Phase III clinical trial with RHB-104 for Crohn’s Disease in North America and Israel.
-A second Phase III trial, in Europe, is planned to commence mid 2014.
+A second Phase III trial, in Europe, is planned to commence during the second half of 2014.

 RedHill further acquired an exclusive license from the University of Central Florida Research Foundation, Inc. to a patent-protected diagnostic test for the detection of MAP (Mycobacterium avium paratuberculosis) bacterium, and is developing the diagnostic test with Quest Diagnostics.